Urethral Cancer: The Basics

 - Discharge or bleeding from the urethra or having blood in the urine.

-- A lump or swelling in the groin, perineum, or penis.
+- A lump or swelling in the groin, perineum (the area between the genitals and anus), or penis.

 If your provider thinks you may have urethral cancer, they will do a physical exam and ask you questions about your health.
-There are many tests that can be used to help diagnose this cancer such as urine studies, blood tests, and CT scans.
+There are many tests that can be used to help diagnose this cancer, like urine studies, blood tests, MRI, and CT scans.

 A pathology report sums up these results and is sent to your healthcare provider, typically 5-10 days after the biopsy.
 This report is an important part of planning your treatment.
 You can ask for a copy of your report for your records.